-- 1. Press the Menu button.

-- The Operating Modes menu opens.

-- 2. Select the "Microwave" field.

-- A microwave output setting and cooking time are suggested.

-- 3. Use the rotary selector to set the microwave output setting and/or cooking time.

-- 4. Start the microwave using the Start/Stop button.

-- The cooking time starts counting down.
+- 1. Press the menu button.
+The operating modes menu opens. - Select the "Microwave" operating mode.
+Microwave output settings and a cooking time are suggested. - 3.
+Touch the required microwave output setting to select it. - 4.
+Touch the "Cooking time" field and set the cooking time using the rotary selector. - 5.
+Start the microwave using the Start/Stop button.
+The cooking time starts counting down.